 After Cyprian's death, one of the severest persecution faced by the early Church occurred in the early fourth century under Diocletian.
 When he became emperor in 284 he divided the empire in two: east and west.
 Diocletian and his deputy, Galerius, ruled the Eastern.
 On 23rd February, 303, the Cathedral opposite the imperial palace in Nicodemia was dismantled, and the next day an edict was issued declaring all churches to be destroyed, all bibles and liturgical books surrendered, sacred vessels confiscated, and all meetings for worship forbidden.
 A second edict ordered the arrest of all clergy.
 The following year all citizens in the eastern Empire were required to sacrifice on pain of death.
 These extreme measures in the East were not enforced in the West under Maximian and Constantius.
 Finally the day of enlightenment dawned for that persecuted church.
 Constantius's son, Constantine succeeded as Emperor of the West, and with it came religious toleration for Christians.

-The unity of Christians living scattered throughout the Roman Empire and liable to persecution for its first four hundred years depended on three things: common faith, common worship and common life.
-All these crossed the bounds of class, education and race as all were one in their loyalty to, and focus on Jesus.
+The unity of Christians living scattered throughout the Roman Empire and liable to persecution for its first three hundred years depended on three things: common faith, worship and life.
+All these crossed the bounds of class, education and race as all were one in their loyalty to Jesus.
 Each Sunday they met for their Eucharist, in which the baptized ate bread and drank wine in a sacred meal of which they spoke as 'eating the body' and 'drinking the blood' of Christ.
 To share in this meal was extremely important as an expression of membership so that fragments of the broken bread were taken to the ill and indisposed.
 Those who had committed serious sins were excluded from the sacred elements, although they were permitted to attend the first part of the service (what to-day we call the Liturgy of the word) for the psalms, reading and prayers.
 Also attending the first part of the service were the catechumens preparing for baptism, the admission rite into the Church.
 Determination of what was a serious sin became a pastoral problem because it included not only moral failures, but apostatising and heretical beliefs.
 Under pressure many Christians lapsed or obtained certificates indicating they had offered incense to the Emperor.

 Cyprian, in exile, had issued a statement On the Lapsed, in which he deniedthat any human being had power to remit apostasy, holding that the guilty must be left to God's judgment.
 However Cyprian did not hold the extreme view like Novatus, a priest in Rome and later rival pope to Cornelius, who under no condition would allow them back into the Church.
 Cyprian maintained after a suitable period of penance and probation they could be received back into full communion.

 Another issue arose, schismatic bishops.
 During Cyprian's exile a rival bishop, Fortunatus, had been proclaimed in Carthage.
 This led to what is Cyprian's best known work, On the Unity of the Church.
 In this he stated that the source of unity in the Church is 'the unity of the Blessed trinity', and that bishops are the focal point for the unity of Christians in their respective communities.
 'Of this unity Rome is (not the centre but) the symbol.'
 For Cyprian there was no grace outside the Church.
-One of the most quoted passages over the centuries is Cyprian's: 'You cannot have God for your Father if you do not have the Church as your Mother.
+One of the most quoted passages over the centuries is Cyprian's: 'You cannot have God for your Father if you do not have the Church as your Mother'.
 God is one and Christ is one; one is the faith, and one is the people cemented together by harmony into the strong unity of a body If we are heirs of Christ, let us abide in the peace of Christ; if we are the sons of God, let us be lovers of peace.'
 Even Calvin quoted it during the Reformation!

 Despite the persecutions by the end of the second century Christianity was penetrating the upper classes of society, and more than one person in high authority had a Christian wife who would attend vigils and prayers.
 For example Marcia, the concubine of the emperor Commodus (180-192) was a Christian, who was able to gain a considerable amount of relief for Christians in Rome.
 The first two centuries were also sources of important Christian literature, suffice to mention two here.
 The first is the Epistle of Barnabas, a defence of Christianity against Judaism, probably written in the time of Hadrian, and the other is Shepherd of Hermas, written a long the lines of Pilgrim's Progress as a narrative for Christians.
 They both enjoyed great veneration in the early Church, and longed struggled for a place in the canon.
 Indeed both writings are to be found as part of the New Testament in the Codex Sinaiticus.